Bandung: Tourism

 The Asian-African Street Tunnel is an iconic place in Bandung with quotes about the city's beauty.

 The museum of Sri Baduga, whose name is dedicated to the historical figure of Sri Baduga Maharaja.

 Bandung is a popular weekend destination for residents of Jakarta.
 The colder climate of the highland plantation area, variety of food, less expensive fashion shops located in factory outlets and distros, golf courses, and the zoo, are some of the attractions of the city.
 Bandung is also a popular shopping destination due to the cheap textile and fashion products, especially for Malaysian and Singaporean tourists.

 In the 1990s, local designers opened denim clothing stores along Jalan Cihampelas, which was transformed into a "jeans street".
 The city attracts people from other big cities to buy local fashion wares, as they are cheaper than branded items.
 Beside Jalan Cihampelas, many factory outlets also opened at Jalan Riau, Jalan Braga, Jalan Setiabudi, and Jalan Djuanda (known as Dago).
 Textile factories on the outskirts of Bandung have opened factory outlets on site selling what is marketed as sisa export (rejected or over-produced export quality items).

 Significant tourist sites near Bandung include the Tangkuban Prahu volcano crater to the north, the Kawah Putih volcano lake, and Patenggang Lake, a lake surrounded by tea plantations about 50 km to the south of the city.

 To view the Bandung Basin clearly in its mountain surroundings, visitors travel to the Bongkor protected forest area (kawasan hutan lindung), Saung Daweung and Arcamanik; to the slopes of West Manglayang Mountain in an area known as Caringin Tilu, with entry from Padasuka and Cicaheum to the north.
 The forest is located in 1500 m above sea level and is covered with pine trees managed by a government corporation Perhutani and can be accessed with 30 minutes drive from downtown.
 Visitors going to the north of the city also find Taman Hutan Raya Ir.
 H. Djuanda.
 The Cicaheum area also hosts Bukit Moko, a tourist spot famous for its views and its steel statue of a giant star called Puncak Bintang.
 Bandung has several museums that should be visited by tourists, such as the Geological Museum of Bandung, the Indonesia Postal Museum, Sri Baduga Museum, and the Asian-African Conference Museum.
 The city government operates Bandros, a tourist bus, since 2014.

 Demographics

 Traditionally, Bandung's population is of Sundanese descent.
 Javanese are the most significant ethnic Indonesian minority and mostly come from the central and the eastern parts of Java.
-Other minorities include Minang, Minahasan, Chinese, Batak, Malay, Korean, Indian, and Arabs.
-Bandung's population are mainly Muslims but small communities of Christians, Hindus and Buddhists also exist in the city.
+Other minorities include Minang, Minahasan, Chinese, Batak, Malay, Korean, Indian, and Arab.
+Bandung's population are mainly Muslims but there are communities of Christians, Hindus and Buddhists.